Duncan Haldane: Career and research

 Haldane worked as a physicist at Institut Laue–Langevin in France between 1977 and 1981.
 In August 1981, Haldane became an assistant professor of physics at the University of Southern California, where he remained until 1987.
 Haldane was then appointed as an associate professor of physics in 1981 and later a professor of physics in 1986.
 In July 1986, Haldane joined the department of physics at University of California, San Diego as a professor of physics, where he remained until February 1992.
 In 1990, Haldane was appointed as a professor of physics in the department of physics at Princeton University, where he remains to this day.
 In 1999, Haldane was named as the Eugene Higgins Professor of Physics.
 In 2017, he was named the Sherman Fairchild University Professor of Physics.
-In the period 2013-2018 Haldane also held a Distinguished Visiting Research Chair at Perimeter Institute for Theoretical Physics.
+From 2013 to 2018, Haldane also held a Distinguished Visiting Research Chair at Perimeter Institute for Theoretical Physics.

-Haldane is known for a wide variety of fundamental contributions to condensed matter physics including the theory of Luttinger liquids, the theory of one-dimensional spin chains, the theory of fractional quantum hall effect, exclusion statistics, entanglement spectra and much more.
+Haldane is known for a wide variety of fundamental contributions to condensed matter physics including the theory of Luttinger liquids, the theory of one-dimensional spin chains, the theory of fractional quantum hall effect, exclusion statistics, entanglement spectra, and much more.